Derived category and ACM bundles of moduli space of vector bundles on a curve: Introduction

 \subsection{Semiorthogonal decomposition}

-To put our results in context, here we explain a brief history of the question.
-After establishing his embedding theorem for $r = 2$, Narasimhan made the following conjecture, which was announced in \cite{Lee18}.
-In the paper, as numerical evidence, the first author proved that the motive of $\rM(r,L)$ admits a compatible motivic decomposition.
-Further evidence was also provided by G\'omez and the first author in \cite{GL20}.
+To put our results in context, we explain a brief history of the question.
+After establishing his embedding theorem, Narasimhan made the following conjecture, which was announced in \cite{Lee18}.
+In the paper, as numerical evidence, Lee proved that the motive of $\rM(r,L)$ admits a compatible motivic decomposition.
+Further evidence was also provided by G\'omez and Lee in \cite{GL20}.
+Belmans-Galkin-Mukhopadhyay also independently proposed the same conjecture in \cite{BGM18}, with another numerical evidence in \cite{BGM20}.

 \begin{conjecture} The category $\rD^{b}(\rM(2,L))$ has a semiorthogonal decomposition

 where $X_{k} = X^{k}/S_{k}$ is the $k$-th symmetric product of $X$. \end{conjecture}